cimug-org/cim-compare/README.md

 >IMPORTANT: this command line option does not automatically export diagrams as performed in usage Option \#1.
 Rather the expectation is that they be exported as part of manual exports of XMI baseline and destination models from EA and that images are hosted in folders named &lt;output directory&gt;/Image-baseline and &lt;output directory&gt;/Image-destination respectively.
 This must be done prior to running **cim-compare**.
 Refer to the "Enterprise Architect XMI Export Procedures" in this README for further details.

-**[--image-type=\<image-files-extension\>] (Optional / Conditionally Required):** Indicates the type of images (i.e. JPG, GIF, PNG, BMP, or EMF) referenced in the report.
+**[--image-type=\<image-file-extension\>] (Optional / Conditionally Required):** Indicates the type of images (i.e. JPG, GIF, PNG, BMP, or EMF) referenced in the report.
 Conditionally required when the --include-diagrams option is used and the diagram are not JPG image files.
 When not specified the default image type of JPG is used.
 Note this option is only relevant when paired with --include-diagrams.

 **[--zip] (Optional):** When specified **cim-compare** will package up the generated report and any associated diagrams into a single ZIP archive.
 It is most often utilized for packaging the report when diagram images are included and can help simplify distribution.